Cover photo of bloody Trump supporter at “Million MAGA March” by Jacquelyn Martin

 Mapps has it backwards.
 It is the criminalizing of protesters who are fighting for Black Lives that reinforces the imperialist state that serves as the foundation for racism in the US.
 Now that the spontaneous uprising has faded, it is a time for progressives and revolutionaries to band together and unequivocally defend all protesters, not side with the state in persecuting them.
-To regurgitate the state narrative that the mass rebellion in the wake of the police murder of George Floyd is to lie to the people and obscure the slogan that united the movement from the beginning: “No justice, no peace!”
+To regurgitate the state narrative about the mass rebellion in the wake of the police murder of George Floyd is to lie to the people and obscure the slogan that united the movement from the beginning: “No justice, no peace!”

 District of Columbia

 Over the weekend, the “Million MAGA March” of Trump supporters confronted a large counterprotest, and several fights broke out between the two sides.
 The fascist Proud Boys instigated a skirmish at 10th Street and New York Avenue NW where one man was stabbed and hospitalized with serious injuries.
 Counterprotesters also surrounded a small group of Trump supporters at a restaurant where fireworks were set off.